kpaede/Verovio-Music-Renderer/README.md

 ## FAQ

 Q: Is it working with the mobile versions of Obsidian?
-A: Yes, but the button's dont work (yet).
+A: Yes, but the buttons don't work yet.

 Q: The "folder" icon doesn't open anything.
-A: You need to define a default openinng application for that filetype.
+A: You need to define a default application for that file type to open it in your operating system.

-Q: When I use "measureRange" it just renders a blank box.
+Q: When I use "measureRange," it just renders a blank box.
-A: Change the breaks type (also in the plugin options).
+A: Try changing the breaks type in the plugin options.

-Q: I don't hear anything and playback isn't starting.
+Q: I don't hear anything, and playback isn't starting.
-A: You need to be connected to the internet to load the Soundfont for playback.
-It won't start offline (and note highlighting won't either).
+A: Make sure you're connected to the internet to load the SoundFont for playback.
+It won't work offline, and note highlighting won't either.